 In the Gardens of Japan: A Poem Sequence

-In eight short poems, Kenny Fries gives us an understanding not only of what constitutes a Japanese garden, but also how a Japanese garden encapsulates an entire world.
+In an eight-poem sequence, each a garden, Kenny Fries leads us into and through another, giving us an understanding not only of what constitutes a Japanese garden, but also how a Japanese garden encapsulates an entire world.
+Dynamic, like breath, the sequence is set within drawings of unpredictable landscapes.
 Kenny Fries's visits to eight famous Japanese gardens is an exploration of how much we can make of and find in the world around us, a world in which we are but a part.

 “These elegant poems give us intimate and profound glimpses into Japanese gardens.
 Neither haiku nor tanka, they nevertheless have about them the compression, lucidity, and complexity of ancient Japanese forms.
 As a student of Zen, I delight in their clear-seeing.
 This little book is a treasure.”